La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _The pen, which is mine, is red._ <span>(additional information)</span>

 ne
-: which is about, has relation to … (a noun/pronoun follows)
+: which is about, has relation to … (an argument follows)

 pe
-: that is about, has relation to … (a noun/pronoun follows)
+: that is about, has relation to … (an argument follows)

 > **le pa penbi ne mi ge'u .e le pa fonxa ne do cu xunre**
 > _The pen, which is mine, and the phone, which is yours, are red._